 DataStax Python driver

-• Create your database and set the environment variables for database ID, region, keyspace, and token.
-For more information, see Create your database.
+1. Create a database, and then set environment variables for database ID, region, and keyspace.

 {